zaxanoid/Minos-Archive-Tool/README.md

 G8ZAX Minos Archive tool.
 Allows multiple .cls, .edi and .minos files for be combined into an archive file

+works on Windows and MacOS, not tried under Linux

 I wrote this because I could not find anything which did exactly what I wanted.